CraftyBoss/SuperMarioOdysseyOnline/README.md

 ## Installation and Usage
-For the typical installation along with how to setup and use muliplayer/hide and seek, please visit the [Super Mario Odyssey website](https://smoo.it).
+For the typical installation along with how to setup and use muliplayer/hide and seek, please visit the [Super Mario Odyssey Online website](https://smoo.it).

 <details>